 - 1/4 teaspoon or less coriander seeds

 - 1 cup grated coconut

 - 6 garlic cloves, chopped, for the tempering

 - Wash taro leaves.
-Remove the thick stem on backside of the leaves.
+Remove the thick stem on the backside of the leaves.
 Roughly chop them.

-- Heat a teaspoon oil in a pan.
+- Heat a teaspoon of oil in a pan.
 Throw in chopped taro leaves.
 Saute for a minute.
 Add a cup of water and some salt.
-Cover the pan and cook for 7-8 minutes or till the leaves cook completely.
+Cover the pan and cook for 7 to 8 minutes or till the leaves cook completely.

 - Add soaked tamarind.
 Mix well.
 Turn off the fire.
 Keep aside for cooling.

 - Heat 1/2 a teaspoon of oil in a small pan.
 Add white lentils.
 Saute till they become golden.
 Throw in coriander seeds and broken dry red chilies.
 Mix well.
 Turn off the fire.